biomedicalinformaticsgroup/cadmus/README.md

     - There is also a text version stored at ```./output/medline/txts/medline_output.txt.zip```.
     - The edirect module and configuration files are stored in this directory following the 10 000 PMIDs limitation from the API.
 - **Crossref Record Dictionaries**
-    - Similarly to Meline records, we also store crossref records as a zip files containing JSON dictionaries.
+    - Similarly to Meline records, we also store crossref records as zip files containing JSON dictionaries.
     - These can be found at ```./output/crossref/json/{index}.json.zip```.
     - There are many fields (dictionary keys) that you can use to parse the crossred record.
-    - Find our more about the crossref REST API [here](https://api.crossref.org/swagger-ui/index.html).
+    - Find out more about the crossref REST API [here](https://api.crossref.org/swagger-ui/index.html).
 - **Raw File Formats**
     - We try our best to offer a clear representation of the text but sometimes needs will differ from this approach.
     - Sometimes a project requires different processing so we provide the raw files for you to apply your own parser on.
-    - In the ```retrieved_df2``` each row has 1/0 values in columns for each format, HTML, XML, PDF, Plain and PMC_TGZ.
+    - In the ```retrieved_df2``` each row has 1/0 values in columns for each format, HTML, XML, PDF, Plain, and PMC_TGZ.
     - If there is a 1 in the desired format you can find the path to the raw file:
         - ```retrieve_df2[index,{format}_parsed_d['file_path']]```.
-    - Alternatively you can bulk parse all the available formats from their directories e.g.```./output/formats/html/{index}.html.zip```.
+    - Alternatively, you can bulk parse all the available formats from their directories e.g.```./output/formats/html/{index}.html.zip```.
-    - Each zip file is linked back to the dataframe using the unique hexidecimal index, this is the same index used in the medline JSON and crossref JSON.
+    - Each zip file is linked back to the dataframe using the unique hexadecimal index, this is the same index used in the Medline JSON and crossref JSON.
 - **esearch_results Record Dictionaries**
     - The directory keeps track of all the successful queries made for that output as a zip file containing a JSON dictionary.
 They are saved under ```./output/esearch_results/YYYY_MM_DD_HH_MM_SS.json.zip```.
     - The dictionary contains 4 keys: